igorman/data-engineering/README.markdown

 1. Finally, push all of your changes to your fork on github and submit a pull request.

 ## Project Description
 Imagine that LivingSocial has just acquired a new company.
 Unfortunately, the company has never stored their data in a database and instead uses a plain text file.
+We need to create a way for the new subsidiary to import their data into a database.
 Your task is to create a web interface that accepts file uploads, normalizes the data, and then stores it in a relational database.

 Here's what your web-based application must do: